Back to home

 Key Points

-• €75M parish investments planned for 2026 in services, tourism, and beautification.
+• €75M combined investments planned for 2026 on services, social, tourism, and development.

-Andorra's seven parishes are drafting a joint legislative proposal to establish a formal legal framework for consuls' meetings, granting them mandatory but non-binding rights to submit opinions on bills and regulations impacting local communities.
+Andorra's seven parishes are jointly drafting a legislative proposal to formalize the consuls' meetings, granting them mandatory but non-binding authority to issue opinions on bills and regulations affecting local communities.

-The initiative, presented by Canillo's lead consul Jordi Alcobé and Escaldes-Engordany's Rosa Gili at a press conference following the latest consuls' meeting in Escaldes-Engordany, seeks to replace the current association-based structure with a dedicated regulatory framework.
-Drawing from the European Charter of Local Self-Government and Council of Europe recommendations, it would introduce set deadlines for parish input, creating a single efficient channel for communication with the government, General Council, or other entities—eliminating the need for separate contacts across parishes.
+The move, outlined by Canillo's lead consul Jordi Alcobé and Escaldes-Engordany's Rosa Gili during a press conference after the latest consuls' meeting in Escaldes-Engordany, aims to replace the current association umbrella with a dedicated legal structure.
+This would establish regulated deadlines for parish input and create a unified channel for dealings with the government, General Council, or other bodies, avoiding separate outreach to each parish.

-Parishes aim to finalize the draft over the next quarter and enter it into parliamentary process before the current legislative term ends.
-It would require additional resources beyond the current €12,000 annual contribution per parish, potentially including staff to track relevant issues, though details remain preliminary.
+Inspired by the European Charter of Local Self-Government and Council of Europe guidelines, the parishes hope to complete a draft within the next quarter and advance it through parliament before the current term ends.
+It would likely require more than the existing €12,000 annual contribution per parish, possibly including dedicated staff to monitor issues, though specifics are preliminary.

-Gili announced representation updates with full consuls' consensus: economist Neus Cornella will succeed Lluís Ginjaume at the National Housing Institute, bringing an economic viewpoint; and Massana's social councillor Marc Jové, with legal and social expertise, will replace Magda Mata at the Private Tutelar Foundation at the end of her two-year term.
+Gili confirmed personnel changes by full consensus: economist Neus Cornella will replace Lluís Ginjaume at the National Housing Institute, offering an economic perspective; and Massana's social councillor Marc Jové, with legal and social experience, will succeed Magda Mata at the Private Tutelar Foundation after her two-year term.
+The parishes noted their growing financial independence from the government, with zero debt in Escaldes-Engordany and Canillo, and emphasized consensus on any future transfers.

 Share the article via